JHUAPL-DTNMA/dtnma-tools/docs/api/02-cace.md

 # AMP Message Handling

-The `cace/amp` directory deals with ARI values encoded in binary form into AMP messages This includes POSIX socket utilites used by the `refda-socket` and `refdm-socket` daemons as a reference to what an AMP transport binding should look like and how it should behave.
+The `cace/amp` directory deals with ARI values encoded in binary form into AMP messages This includes POSIX socket utilities used by the `refda-socket` and `refdm-socket` daemons as a reference to what an AMP transport binding should look like and how it should behave.